 Lunch with speaker from New Zealand Maoris:

-Settling Grievances, Taking Destiny into Our Own Hands, and Building a $37 Billion Indigenous Economy in NZ
+Settling Grievances, Taking Destiny into Our Own Hands, and Building a $37 Billion Indigenous Economy in New Zealand

 Plenary: Report-backs on Round tables